Section: About Us

 James Morrisey, Chair, Partners for Mental Health

-Stephen MacCulloch is currently employed as Vice-Chairman of Global Investment Banking at Scotia Capital.
-Mr. MacCulloch has been involved in investment banking since 1987, with the last 17 years being at Scotia.
-In his current role, Mr. MacCulloch deals with many of Scotia's largest corporate clients across Canada, offering financing and mergers and acquisition advice.
+Stephen MacCulloch has been involved in investment banking since 1987, and is currently the CEO of Jones Collombin Investment Counsel.
+He previously served as the Vice-Chairman of Global Investment Banking at Scotia Capital, where he worked with many of Scotia's largest corporate clients across Canada.
+Mr. MacCulloch also sits on the Boards of Alpine Canada and the Montreal Chest Institute and is member of campaign committees for The Arthritis Society - Quebec Region, Fondation Ressources Jeunesse, and Centraide of Greater Montreal.
 He graduated with a B.A.
-(Economics) from the University of Western Ontario and then went on to study French at l'Université de Grenoble in France.
-In addition to his corporate responsibilities, he sits on the Boards of Alpine Canada and the Montreal Chest Institute and assists in several charitable fundraising efforts each year.
-Mr. MacCulloch hopes to bring some of his corporate and charitable experience to contribute to Partners for Mental Health as he believes it is a very worthy cause that doesn't get nearly the attention it deserves.
-He has seen people suffering and recovering from mental health issues, and would like to see Partners for Mental Health contribute significantly to the prevention, treatment, removal of stigma and in the education of the public about this cause.
+(Economics) from the University of Western Ontario and then studied French at l'Université de Grenoble in France.
+Mr. MacCulloch brings corporate and charitable experience to Partners for Mental Health.
+He believes mental health promotion it is a worthy cause that doesn't get the attention it deserves.
+He has seen people suffering and recovering from mental health issues, and would like to see Partners for Mental Health contribute significantly towards the prevention, treatment, removal of stigma and public education around mental illness.